phetsims/aqua/doc/continuous-testing-management.md

 # Server process

-The CT server runs from the `continuous-server` grunt task, and on bayes is kept running (and logging) with pm2 (more information below).
+The CT server runs from the `continuous-server` grunt task, and on sparky is kept running (and logging) with pm2 (more information below).
 The code is under `aqua/js/server`, and launches from aqua's `Gruntfile.js`.

 The server by default will scan the (clean) working copy (pulling/cloning repos as needed), and when changes are